 As stated in our Bylaws.
 Lafayette Cemetery No. 1 Tomb and Coping Owners Association (LCTC) is a nonprofit corporation formed to address the escalation of serious problems in Lafayette Cemetery No. 1, to support the city of New Orleans in the resolution of these problems and to advocate and educate in its proper on-going use, regulation and care.

-LCTC is dedicated to the preservation of the purpose of Lafayette Cemetery No. 1 as a sacred resting place for those buried there and for family members and other visitors to visit in peace and safety.
+LCTC is dedicated to the preservation of the purpose of Lafayette Cemetery No. 1 as a sacred resting place for those buried there and for family members and guests to visit in peace and safety.
 We are additionally committed to the task of educating the public in the accurate history of this cemetery and of its deceased and to advocating for its respect, preservation and well-being.

 Lafayette Cemetery Tomb and Coping Owners association is specifically dedicated to advocate for and educate about Lafayette Cemetery No. 1 to ensure the integrity of its sacred purpose, the protection of its deceased, the maintenance of its physical structure, the safety of its visitors and the accurate portrayal of its history.

 *LCTC is a 501(c)(3) nonprofit corporation governed entirely by a volunteer board